A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Discussion

-The ribbons expand both in the north-south direction as well as outward from the PIL in this stage of the flare as the reconnection continues and the footpoints of the reconnection field loops expand outward in line with the standard solar flare model.
+The ribbons expand in area both in the north-south direction as well as outward from the PIL in this stage of the flare, as the reconnection continues and the footpoints of the reconnection field loops expand outward in line with the standard solar flare model.
 Fig.~\ref{fig:X93}c,d display the flare 5~min later at around 12:06~UT in \CaIR and \Halpha respectively.
-We see that the flare ribbons have continued expanding outward from the PIL with the footpoints of chromospheric evaporation (that is, hot upflows from the lower atmosphere), which also produces a signature in the HARPS-N data (see Fig.~\ref{Fig:activityintx9}).
-This process is visible in the trailing edges of the flare ribbons via bright blue points (especially visible in \CaIR, red arrows in Fig.~\ref{fig:X93}c).
-These appear to originate at the bases of the flare loop arcade (which is especially visible as an arch-like set of loops between the two flare ribbons in \Halpha, blue arrows in Fig.~\ref{fig:X93}c,d).
+The flare ribbons have continued expanding outward from the PIL, which produces a signature in the HARPS-N data (see Fig.~\ref{Fig:activityintx9}).
+This will also expand the footpoint areas of chromospheric evaporation, that is, hot upflows from the lower atmosphere that fills the loop with dense hot material and leads to UV and X-ray emission.

 Figure~\ref{fig:X93}e shows a series of `fringes' emitted to the west and south from the western flare ribbon (red arrow).
 These are the fronts of the sunquake \citep{Zharkov_2020, 2020Zharkova} reported in \citet{Quinn19}.
-They are immediately visible as a moving wavefront in the online time-lapse movie of these data viewed with COCOPLOT.
-This sunquake is also noteworthy as it coincides in time and propagation direction with the start of an expansion of the flare ribbons and thus potentially new magnetic reconnection processes with footpoints covering this area.
+This sunquake coincides in time and propagation direction with the start of an expansion of the flare ribbons and thus potentially corresponds to magnetic reconnection in a new region.
 This expansion of the ribbon is seen in Fig.~\ref{fig:X93}f at 12:45:21~UT.
-The western ribbon extends to cover the umbra of both sunspots, one can also observe cool coronal upflows and downflows (perhaps coronal rain) superimposed over the ribbon along very widely arched or open field lines.
+The western ribbon extends to cover the umbra of both sunspots, one can also observe cool coronal upflows and downflows superimposed over the ribbon along very widely arched or open field lines.
 This rapid expansion and covering of the umbra cause a peak in brightness in both the GOES and AIA channels (see Fig.~\ref{Fig:aia}).

-Much of this behavior can be visually captured by the provided COCOPLOTS and BaSAMs, showing the strength of these quick look methods in capturing complex spectral and temporal behavior.

 \textit{Corresponding coronal mass ejections.} The three-di\-men\-sional propagation, and thus the Doppler signal of CMEs in interplanetary space is determined by their launch direction from the Sun, their initial width, and their velocity in interplanetary space.
 Therefore, it is possible to have large CMEs without a corresponding Doppler signal if the launch direction is perpendicular to the Sun-Earth axis, or is launched on the back side of the Sun \citep{Tassev2017}.
 Strong (X-class) flares are eruptive in 90\% of the observed cases.
 In the remaining 10\%, a flare is confined and produces a so-called pseudo-CME \citep{Vourlidas2010, Vourlidas13}, which is a type of CME that peaks in size below 7~$R_{\odot}$, rather than above 10~$R_{\odot}$, as is usual.
 A flare's `eruptiveness' is related to its location with respect to the flux-weighed magnetic center of the source active region, with eruptive flares taking place further from the center than confined ones.
 This is likely due to the overlying arcade field, which dampens the upward motion, thus preventing the flare from becoming eruptive \citep{Wang2007, Thalmann2015}.